calagopus/website/web/docs/panel/features/admin/nodes.md

 ## Backups

 Every backup stored on this node, regardless of which server it belongs to (requires `nodes.backups`).
 Columns: Name, **Kind**, **Source**, Server, Checksum, Size, Files, and Created.
 Kind separates file archives from database dumps, and Source names either the server files or the instance a dump came from.
 Restore, export to files, detach and reattach apply to file backups only; dumps get **Reassign** instead, which moves them to another database instance of the same type, optionally on a different server.
-The **Only show detached backups** switch filters to backups no longer linked to any server.
+The **Only show detached backups** switch filters to backups no longer linked to any server, and also decides which failed backups the button below clears.
 A warning icon marks backups whose server now lives on a different node; those aren't viewable from the client area.

+When there are failed backups, a **Delete Failed** button appears above the table (requires `nodes.backups`), showing how many it would remove.
+It asks for confirmation, keeps locked backups and any whose configuration is in maintenance, and runs in the background.
+A **Force** switch removes them even when the configuration is missing or the remote storage is unreachable, at the risk of leaving orphaned files behind.

 ![](./images/nodes/backups.webp)